get-woke/woke/README.md

 ### Output

-Options for output include text (default), simple, json, json-list, github-actions, or sonarqube format.
+Options for output include text (default), simple, json, github-actions, or sonarqube format.
 The following fields are supported, depending on format:

 | Field        | Description                                       |
 | ------------ | ------------                                      |